 The cathedral dominates the Jardin Velasco, and is unmissable if you’re strolling through central La Paz.

 Museo de la Ballena

 While most people visit the Malecon in the afternoon for sunset, the area is actually quite nice in the mornings.
-While the afternoon atmosphere is definitely nice, nothing beats a full Mexican breakfast as the morning sea breeze comes in to clear away the summer heat.
+The afternoon atmosphere is definitely nice, and nothing beats a full Mexican breakfast as the morning sea breeze comes in to clear away the summer heat.

 Bear in mind the waterfront began to undergo a series of renovations last year.
 The Malecon is still very much open to the public, but don’t be surprised if your walk is interrupted by a stretch of wet concrete.

 This sprawling but logically organized museum serves as a good orientation to La Paz and its surroundings.
 The various exhibitions here follow the history of the peninsula from prehispanic times through to the revolutionary period of the early 20th Century.
 Much of the museum is in Spanish, though some English is available.